Brigid grew up on a dairy farm in Denmark.

 After a good deal of thought and consideration and acquiring a lot of relevant expat information they decided they wanted it all and went off to have the jobs, the baby and the new life in Thailand.

-Other expats recommended The Good Mondays Society to them and so they managed - two months before their departure and four months before the birth of the baby - to establish two special family friendships.
+Other expats recommended The Global Natives Club to them and so they managed - two months before their departure and four months before the birth of the baby - to establish two special family friendships.

 The knowledge and the support of these two couples who had babies themselves in Bangkok was priceless and they were delighted to find out how many advantages there were to an expat life in the Far East.